Angrycreative/facebook-open-graph-scraper/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fix incompatibility with the W3 Total Cache plugin (Thanks to Ricky Rydén).
+* Compatible with WordPress 4.4.2.
+* Fix typo in changelog.

-= 1.1.0 =
+= 1.2.0 =
 * Rewrite plugin.

 = 1.1.0 =
-* Changed from httprequest to wp-remote-post
+* Changed from httprequest to wp-remote-post.
-* Added admin notice on scrape error
+* Added admin notice on scrape error.

 = 1.0.0 =
-* First public release
+* First public release.